-Born in Santurce, Puerto Rico Enrique “Quique” Talavera gravitated to the drum when his parents gifted him a set of toy drums on his 13th birthday.
-The same year, with money he earned from a newspaper route, he purchased a set of timbales.
+Born in Santurce, Puerto Rico in (), Enrique “Quique” Talavera gravitated to the drum when his parents gifted him a set of toy drums on his 13th birthday.
+The same year, with money her earned from a paper route, he purchased a set of timbales.

 His early influences include the orchestras of Lito Peña, Mario Ortiz, and the contemporary sounds of Tito Puente and Rafael Cortijo.
 But it was a performance by Tito Rodriguez and his Orchestra at the El Escambron, a popular beach resort in San Juan, that inspired Talavera to become a professional musician.

 In 1964, at sixteen, after working with several local conjuntos, Talavera became a member of Pito Suarez’s orchestra.
-At the same time, he took classes in theory, fundamentals, and piano.
+Also, he took classes in theory, fundamentals, and piano.
 After stints with La Orquesta Ingenieria, Micky Juarbe’s band, Atilio Bruni’s Trio, and Pijuan y su Sexteto Talavera was the house drummer for the television shows of Myrta Silva, Show Goya, Show Corona, and the popular Noche de Gala, among others.

 Today, The Quique Talavara Orchestra is one of the most sought-after bands for conventions and special events.
 Also, he is the musical director for Carolina’s municipal band and the author of the book, Metamorfosis Musical de Puerto Rico Del 1959 Al Presente.
 Last December, I had the pleasure of speaking with the Maestro about the book.

 Tomas Peña: Congratulations!
-Thank you for taking time to discuss this significant and relatively unknown period in Puerto Rico’s musical history.
+Thank you for taking time to discuss your book and a significant but unheralded period in Puerto Rico’s musical history.

-TP: Before we get into the weeds, the current Edition is in Spanish.
+TP: Before we go further, the current edition is Spanish.
 Do you plan to release an English Edition?

-QT: Yes, there’s a lot of interest in the subject.
+QT: There is a lot of interest in the subject.
 I’m working on it as we speak.

 TP: You are a highly respected musician and musical director.
-What prompted you to step out of your comfort zone and write a book?
+What prompted you to write the book?

-QT: When I speak with young musicians, I say, “Forty years ago, music was a profession on the island.
+QT: When I speak with young musicians and say, “Forty years ago, music was a profession on the island.
 We played seven days per week, afternoons, evenings, and into the wee hours of the morning,” they don’t believe me!
 So, the book is for them.
 Also, for people that lived and participated in the era.
 It is a remembrance of a bygone era.

 QT: Some of the photos are mine.
-Others, I obtained from colleagues such as (the legendary timbalero) Monchito Muñoz and others who have since passed away.
+Others, I obtained from colleagues such as (the renowned timbalero) Monchito Muñoz and others who have since passed away.

 TP: When does Puerto Rico’s Golden Age of Music begin?